faceyspacey/redux-first-router/examples/links/README.md

 ### Embedding SEO-friendly links

-Use our small `<Link>` package to ensure that an actual link is embedded for SEO benefits:
+Use our small [`<Link>` package](https://github.com/faceyspacey/redux-first-router-link) to ensure that an actual anchor is embedded for SEO benefits:

 `yarn install redux-first-router-link`